bazbt3/bazbt3.github.io/thememonday.md

 ### ThemeMonday for the Mondays:

 ## [X] 2017 March 13:
-It's the very last chance to do this, so don't forget to tell your friends!
+**It's the very last chance to do this on App.net**, so don't forget to tell your friends!
 (This can run from the time you see this if you wish.)

 [x] The call to action, [an App.net post](https://alpha.app.net/bazbt3/post/70923748), and my [blog post.](http://bazbt3.10centuries.org/2017/01/21/appnet-thememonday)